rajeski/People_Analytics/README.md

 3. Promotions - what tangible career advancement opportunities does the company offer?
 4. Management - has a toxic work environment been ignored, e.g., in the Sales, Technical and Support Departments?
 5. Incentives - (classic) carrot versus stick management, i.e., Sales (unrealistic targets); Technical (issues with product releases) and Support (are bugs and/or other issues being reported but ignored?)

+Project Strengths:

+1. Working in isolation without being influenced by any unintentional bias, e.g., caused by meeting or speaking with any given employee

+Project Weaknesses:

+1. Conversely, working in isolation, i.e., just looking at the data 'clinically' could also not be without any challenges

+Project Opportunities:

+1. The enclosed findings offer an opportunity for this organization to not just conduct an audit but undertake an organizational change initiative

+Project Weaknesses:

+1. Conversely, the enclosed findings could be seen as a threat by stakeholders resist to undertaking an organizational change initiative